Diffusion-Augmented Markov Decision Processes for Maximum Entropy Reinforcement Learning: Problem Description

 \subsection{Maximum Entropy Wasserstein Policy Optimization}

-Starting from the reverse--KL surrogate objective in Eq.~\ref{eq:surroga_loss}, we may interpret this quantity as a functional over action distributions and therefore apply Wasserstein gradient flow-based updates to the policy \cite{benamou2000computational, neklyudov2023wasserstein}.
-In contrast to the reward-only functional considered in~\cite{pfau2025wasserstein}, the reverse--KL objective introduces the additional entropy-dependent term $\log q_\theta(a_t\mid s_t)$ inside the flow, leading to a slightly different velocity field and hence a modified parametric projection.
+Starting from the ME-RL surrogate objective in Eq.~\ref{eq:surroga_loss}, the KL divergence can be interpreted as a functional over action distributions and can therefore be used to derive Wasserstein gradient flow policy updates \citep{benamou2000computational, neklyudov2023wasserstein}.
+In contrast to the reward-only functional considered in~\citep{pfau2025wasserstein}, the reverse--KL objective introduces the additional entropy-dependent term $\log q_\theta(a_t\mid s_t)$ inside the flow, leading to a slightly different velocity field and hence a modified parametric projection.
+From that we derive \emph{Maximum Entropy WPO (ME-WPO)} as the Maximum Entropy Wasserstein gradient-flow analogue by projecting the Wasserstein flow of Eq.~\ref{eq:surroga_loss} onto the parameter space.
+This yields the following surrogate loss (see App.~\ref{app:WPO_deriv}): {